robotology/icub-main/src/libraries/icubmod/couplingICubHandMk2/README.md

 ## couplingICubHandMk2

-This is the device for [YARP](https://www.yarp.it/) for handling the coupling of the [hands mk5](https://icub-tech-iit.github.io/documentation/hands/hands_mk5_coupling/)
+This is the device for [YARP](https://www.yarp.it/) for handling the coupling of the hands mk2.

 ## Device documentation